 Jim: …Is the whole social media, and what age do you start or let them do certain things?
 We’re going to talk about all that today because it’s a very important parenting strategy.
 And this is one of the key things Focus on the Family is here to equip you with is what is the healthiest, right thing to do.
 I don’t know if we’re going to land there today, but we’re going to give you some additional ideas on what to think about - things you probably haven’t even thought about yet.
 And that’s our goal, to equip you as a parent to do so much better.
 Today, Jonathan McKee is with us to do that.
-And he has some wonderful insights in his new book The Teen’s Guide to Social Media and Mobile Devices.
+And he has some wonderful insights in his new book.

 John: Yeah.
-The book is available at focusonthefamily.com/radio, or call us and we can tell you more - 800-A-FAMILY.
+The book is available at focusonthefamily.com/broadcast, or call us and we’ll you more - 800, the letter A, and the word FAMILY.
 And while we’re really dialing into teens in technology, even, gosh...

 Jim: Dialing - what does that mean?
 Dialing into...